agt-the-walker/shogi-utils/README.md

 "different" starting positions (264 if we want to ensure that at least one piece of each type promotes as usual).

-Finally we could choose a random piece in the first row (except the King, obviously) which will become a random one introduced in Wa Shogi the first time it is captured.
+Finally we could choose a random piece in the first row (except the king, obviously) which will become a random one introduced in Wa Shogi the first time it is captured.
 In that case we get 8 * 15 = 120 "different" starting positions.